cotech/jekyll-website/_coops/common-knowledge.md

 We are a cross-disciplinary team that knows how to work together effectively.
 Our combined expertise includes political organising, strategy, user research, project management, digital product design, graphic design and software engineering.

 We place a strong focus on building trust and shared understanding with the activists we work with.
-We listen to their needs, work out we could augment their organisational capacity and co-design tools in direct collaboration with them.
+We listen to their needs, work out how we could augment their organisational capacity and co-design tools in direct collaboration with them.